playmint/ds/contracts/src/maps/tutorial-room-4/README.md

 if `disco` is false, it makes each tile (except for the one the unit is standing on) blue.

 And for colouring the tiles, that's it!
-Once you've passed in the `map` array we pushed to, to the `map`, feel free to give it a test run!
+Once you've passed in the `map` array we pushed to, to the `map`, feel free to [give it a test run](https://github.com/playmint/ds/blob/main/contracts/src/maps/tutorial-room-1/README.md#8-deploy-the-whole-map-folder)!
 ```js
 return {
         version: 1,
         map: map,
         ...
 ```
-**(LINK TO TUTORIAL 1 DS APPLY)**

 **(IMAGE OF WORLD (WITH DESTROYED BILLBOARD & NO TUX ON), BUT DISCO FEATURES ACTIVE)**